panda-re/panda/qemu/panda_plugins/taint2/README.md

    whether or not data is tainted.
 Byte mode gives each new byte its own label for precise tracking.

+* `log_untainted` (default: off)

+    Log queried extents even if they do not contain any tainted bytes.
+Used for detecting fake DUAs and injecting fake bugs.

 The default invocation of of the taint plugin on a replay is:
 `<architecture>/qemu-system-<arch> -replay <replay_name> -panda taint`.